 2.3 Culture of fungi isolates on PDA medium

-purification of fungi isolates on PDA was followed by screening of the isolates that germinated rapidly.
+Purification of fungi isolates on PDA was followed by screening of the isolates that germinated rapidly.
 The produced conidia was harvested by method.
 The concentration of the conidia was measured by haemocytometer (Improved Neubauer, Germany) and the final concentration was adjusted to 1.0 x 108 conidia/ml (Inglis et al. 2001).

 2.4 Molecular characterization